JODI SiegeL (SHE, HER, HERS)

 CHELSEA DUNN (SHE, HER, HERS)

-Chelsea Dunn joined Southern Legal Counsel as an attorney in July 2018 and is the Director of the Decriminalizing Poverty Project, leading SLC’s efforts to end the criminalization of poverty by challenging governmental laws and policies aimed at arresting rather than housing people experiencing homelessness.
+Chelsea Dunn joined Southern Legal Counsel as an attorney in July 2018 and previously served as the Director of the Decriminalizing Poverty Project, leading SLC’s efforts to end the criminalization of poverty by challenging governmental laws and policies aimed at arresting rather than housing people experiencing homelessness.
 Prior to this, she helped establish SLC’s Healthy Kids Medical-Legal Partnership with UF Health, which seeks to resolve the health-harming legal needs of some of Florida’s underserved children.
 She also litigates cases involving the rights of persons with disabilities and special education cases.

 Chelsea came to SLC from the Child and Family Law Division of Committee for Public Counsel Services (CPCS), the Massachusetts Public Defender’s office, where she worked as a Supervising Staff Attorney, representing indigent parents and children in dependency cases.
 During her seven years with CPCS, Ms. Dunn was frequent presenter in a number of trainings, including trainings to certify Massachusetts practitioners in dependency and termination of parental rights cases.